Indian National Army: Post 1947

 Within India, the INA continues to be an emotive and celebrated subject of discussion.
 It continued to have a stronghold over the public psyche and the sentiments of the armed forces until as late as 1947.
 It has been suggested that Shah Nawaz Khan was tasked with organising INA troops to train Congress volunteers at Jawaharlal Nehru's request in late 1946 and early 1947.
 After 1947, several members of the INA who were closely associated with Subhas Bose and with the INA trials were prominent in public life.
 A number of them held important positions in independent India, serving as ambassadors immediately after independence: Abid Hasan in Egypt and Denmark, A. C. N. Nambiar in the Federal Republic of Germany, Mehboob Hasan in Canada, Cyril John Stracey in the Netherlands, and N. Raghavan in Switzerland.
 Mohan Singh was elected to the Rajya Sabha, the upper house of the Indian Parliament.
-He worked for the recognition of the members of Indian National Army as "freedom fighters" in the cause of the nation's independence in and out of Parliament.
+He worked for the recognition of the members of Second Indian National Army as "freedom fighters" in the cause of the nation's independence in and out of Parliament.
 Shah Nawaz Khan served as Minister of State for Rail in the first Indian cabinet.
 Lakshmi Sahgal, Minister for Women's Affairs in the Azad Hind government, was a well known and widely respected public figure in India.
 In 1971, she joined the Communist Party of India (Marxist) and was later elected the leader of the All India Democratic Women's Association.
 Joyce Lebra, an American historian, wrote that the rejuvenation of the Dravida Munnetra Kazhagam, then a fledgling Tamil political party in southern India, would not have been possible without participation of INA members.